aptitudepi/TexasLaborStatisticsAPICall/README.md

 ```shell
 pip3 install requests
 ```
 And execute the script!
-This should take ~15 minutes on a PC with a sownload speed of 4 MB/s
+This should take ~15 minutes on a PC with a download speed of 4 MB/s
 ```shell
 python3 ex.py
 ```